Sean Klaiber: Return to Utrecht

 On 29 August 2022, Klaiber returned to Utrecht and signed a three-year contract.
 He made his return debut for the Domstedelingen on 2 September, replacing Hidde ter Avest in the 63rd minute and providing an assist 14 minutes later to Anastasios Douvikas' goal, helping the team to a 4–3 away victory against Fortuna Sittard.
 On 20 October, he scored his first return goal for the club in a KNVB Cup win against Sportlust '46.
 Three days later, he also scored for Utrecht in the Eredivisie, a deflected shot from distance giving Utrecht the 3–0 lead in an eventual 3–1 victory against Sparta Rotterdam.

 Brøndby

-On 1 September 2023, Danish Superliga club Brøndby signed Klaiber for a reported fee of €1.1 million, on a two-year contract.
-He made his debut for the club a few weeks later on 17 September in a 3–0 league win away against AGF.
-Klaiber scored his first goals on 26 November, contributing to a 3–3 away draw against Lyngby.
+On 1 September 2023, Danish Superliga club Brøndby signed Klaiber on a two-year contract, for a fee reported by B.T. to be around 8 million kr.
+He made his debut on 17 September in a 3–0 league win away to AGF, and scored his first goal on 26 November in a 3–3 away draw with Lyngby.

-On 1 April 2024, Klaiber scored the winning goal in stoppage time in a 2–1 derby victory against Copenhagen away at Parken.
+On 1 April 2024, Klaiber scored a stoppage-time winner in a 2–1 derby victory away to Copenhagen at Parken.

+In March 2026, head coach Steve Cooper removed Klaiber and Benjamin Tahirović from the first-team squad, in what was reported as a response to the players' conduct.
+Klaiber remained out of the side for the rest of the season.
+In June 2026, the new head coach, Thomas Nørgaard, said that although Klaiber was training with the squad, the club intended for him to find another club; Klaiber, who had a year remaining on his contract, had by then made 78 appearances for Brøndby.

+VfL Bochum

+On 31 August 2026, Klaiber joined 2.
+Bundesliga club VfL Bochum, where he was brought in to cover for injured right-back Jean Manuel Mbom.